Jirim Voices

 Our team

-We are a very small team, but our varied strengths and talents complement each other in a strong collaboration.
+We are a very small team, but our varied strengths and skills complement each other in a strong collaboration.

 Rebecca at the Rat Market in Jalingo

-Rebecca is a Jirim elder from Gangumi, a remote Jirim village so hard-to-reach, you have to take a car, motorbike, canoe and trek.
-As a head of a maternity clinic, she knows all parents and their children.
-Passionate about education, Rebecca wishes to see Jirim children reading Jirim books.
+Rebecca is a Jirim elder from Gangumi, a remote village so hard to reach that you have to take a commercial vehicle (with seven or occasionally even eight people crammed into a two-door car), a motorbike (carrying four), cross the Taraba River in a canoe, and trek.
+As the head of a maternity clinic, Rebecca knows all the parents and their children.
+Interested in preserving Jirim history and traditions, she wishes to see Jirim children reading Jirim books.

 Gangumi elder retelling Jirim history to Obidah